 There is no room for trust anymore

 Trust is hard to get even during the daily routines of our lives, so what makes you think you can trust people when the brown stuff hits the fan?
-You should trust no one when you travel through hostile environments because everyone you don’t know personally may be part of the problem.
+You should trust no one when you travel through hostile environments.
+Everyone you don’t know personally may be or become part of the problem.
 If you are on your own and if there are too many unknowns for the ordeal you’re going through is better if you avoid other people.
 While there is safety in number and it can provide you with a solution to your immediate problem, is just not the time to make alliances.
 You can do that once the threat is no longer present or the event has ended.
-Forming a survival group doesn’t happen on the spot or overnight and you should keep your distance until the situation is contained if you don’t want to get hurt.
+Forming a survival group doesn’t happen on the spot or overnight.
+You should keep your distance until the situation is contained if you don’t want to get hurt.

 Traveling through hostile environments requires a keen sense of observation and situational awareness.
 Keeping a good balance between obliviousness and paranoia is required when traveling through hostile environments.
 If you can sense danger before stumbling across it will greatly increase your chances of survival.